Darshansingh11/CS231n-Assignment3-CV-Applications/README.md

 2. Neural Style Transfer
 3. Generative Adversarial Networks (GANs)

 All the three problems are implemented using the PyTorch framework.
+I have also attempted the inline questions asked in the notebooks.
+Feel free to suggest any modifications or suggestions.
+Also, please let me know if there are any errors/mistakes in my implementations.

 You can view the CS231n course notes [here](https://cs231n.github.io/).
 Also the lecture series of the CS231n can be found below: